Mark A. Nook - President, UNI

 Gwenne Berry - UNI's Chief Diversity Officer

 Gwen Berry received the torch as the first University of Northern Iowa Chief Diversity Officer.
-She comes to this position from the Office of Compliance and Equity Management, UNI and is in her second year.
-She serves as a member of the Conference/Read-in Task Force, 2018!
+She comes to this position from the Office of Compliance and Equity Management, UNI.
+She also serves as Assistant to the President.
+Ms. Berry continues to bring innovative ideas to help with the promotion of diversity on campus and in the community.
+This year she is the initiator of the Healing Circle and the African American Affinity Group and the Economic Inclusion Conference, among some of her duties!

 Dr. Colleen S Mulholland - Interim Dean, Associate Professor, College of Education